Relief: Mid-relief

 Mid-relief, "half-relief" or mezzo-rilievo is somewhat imprecisely defined, and the term is not often used in English, the works usually being described as low relief instead.
-The typical traditional definition is that only up to half of the subject projects, and no elements are undercut or fully disengaged from the background field.
+The typical traditional definition is that about half of the subject projects, and no elements are undercut or fully disengaged from the background field.
 The depth of the elements shown is normally somewhat distorted.

 Mid-relief is probably the most common type of relief found in the Hindu and Buddhist art of India and Southeast Asia.
 The low to mid-reliefs of 2nd-century BCE to 6th-century CE Ajanta Caves and 5th- to 10th-century Ellora Caves in India are rock reliefs.
 Most of these reliefs are used to narrate sacred scriptures, such as the 1,460 panels of the 9th-century Borobudur temple in Central Java, Indonesia, narrating the Jataka tales or lives of the Buddha.
 Other examples are low reliefs narrating the Ramayana Hindu epic in Prambanan temple, also in Java, in Cambodia, the temples of Angkor, with scenes including the Samudra manthan or "Churning the Ocean of Milk" at the 12th-century Angkor Wat, and reliefs of apsaras.
 At Bayon temple in Angkor Thom there are scenes of daily life in the Khmer Empire.